particle-iot/docs/src/content/reference/datasheets/wi-fi/p2-datasheet.md

 - ADC inputs are single-ended and limited to 0 to 3.3V
 - Resolution is 12 bits

+{{!-- BEGIN shared-blurb c8a0145b-5be2-47b8-a42b-4eb0b7ef847a --}}
+The ADCs on the P2 and Photon 2 (RTL872x) have a lower impedance than other Particle device MCUs (nRF52, STM32F2xx).
+They require a stronger drive and this may cause issues when used with a voltage divider.

+For signals that change slowly, such as NTC thermocouple resistance, you can add a 2.2 uF capacitor to the signal.
+For rapidly changing signals, a voltage follower IC can be used.
+{{!-- END shared-blurb --}}

+#### VBAT_MEAS (A6)

 The `VBAT_MEAS` pin is connected to Li+ on the Photon 2 and is used to measure the battery voltage by using `analogRead(A6)`.
 The value returned is 0 - 4095 (inclusive, 12-bit) but represents voltage from 0 - 5 VDC, not 3.3V as is the case with the other ADC inputs.

+This pin can be used as an ADC on the P2 with a range of 0 - 5 VDC, however because of the built-in voltage divider combined with the high impedance of the RTL872x ADCs, there may be issues if your circuit does not have sufficient drive, or also includes a voltage divider.

 ### UART serial